compulim/react-sanitized-html/README.md

 This React component requires both [`react`](https://npmjs.com/package/react) and [`sanitize-html`](https://npmjs.com/package/sanitize-html) to be installed to work.
 We marked both as peer dependency so you could use the version of React as it fit.

-To install this package, `npm install react-sanitized-html sanitize-html --save`
+Run `npm install react-sanitized-html sanitize-html --save` to install this package.

 # Example usage